alexenglish/recover-z-keys/README.md

 Invoke with the name of the wallet file you'd like to scan.
 Possible z-keys will be printed to the console.

 Example: `./scanforkeys.sh wallet.dat`

+This is untested, but this script should also work for sapling keys for Komodo/Pirate/ZCash, and others.